vkcode7/cpp/Fixed-Income.md

 #### Bond Yield
 A bond yield is the return an investor can expect to earn from a bond over a specific period, typically expressed as an annual percentage rate.
 It reflects the income (interest) an investor receives relative to the bond’s price, and it can vary depending on the bond’s type, price, maturity, and prevailing market conditions.

+YTM: You can think of Yield to Maturity (YTM) as the single discount rate that equates the present value (PV) of all future cash flows (coupon payments and the face value to be repaid at maturity) to the current price (market price) of the bond

+- If the bond price is below par (at a discount), the YTM will be higher than the coupon rate.
+- If the bond price is above par (at a premium), the YTM will be lower than the coupon rate.

+In other words, YTM is the rate that makes the sum of the discounted cash flows equal to the bond’s current market price.

 There are several types of **bond yields** that investors use to assess the profitability and risk associated with bonds.
 Below is a summary of the key types of bond yields:

 | **Type of Yield** | **Definition** | **Formula** (if applicable) | **Purpose/Usage** |